James Yasumi Omatsu

 While in the combat zone, Omatsu discovered the capricious nature of warfare.
 One night he was getting prepared to bed down for the night, so he placed his poncho on top of some rabbit cages in a clearing near a house.
 He went down to a nearby stream to wash up; while doing so an artillery round landed in the clearing and destroyed everything.
 If he had been delayed going down to the stream, or finished up earlier, he would probably have been blown into little bits.
 James retrieved pieces of the hot shrapnel and brought them home to Hawaii to remind him of this very close call.

 James also took advantage of opportunities for recreation during off moments, going to the beaches whenever possible.
-It was here on European beaches that he and his friends first saw women in bikinis, attire not yet worn in the U.S.
+It was here on European beaches that he and his friends first saw women in bikinis, attire not yet worn in the US.

-On April 4-5 in the Apennine Mountains north of Lucca, Omatsu was engaged in action that earned him the Bronze Star.
+On April 4-5 in the Apennine Mountains north of Lucca, Corporal Omatsu was engaged in action that earned him the Bronze Star.
 In broad daylight, he established “a regimental operations post on a forward part of a hill 800 yards from the front line,” and then “observed and directed artillery fire on numerous enemy dugouts and machine gun nests.
 Direct hits killed more than 20 of the enemy and caused confusion in their ranks.”
-The award ceremony was held in Italy later in the year prior to the combat team’s return to the U.S.
+The award ceremony was held in Italy later in the year prior to Omatsu’s return to the US.

 When hostilities ended, James procured some war souvenirs – two German helmets, a German bayonet, and a Radom Vis P-35 (German 9mm pistol of Polish design), which he brought back to Hawaii.

 In April 1945, Omatsu suffered a noncombat injury by a foreign object penetrating the popliteal region of his knee.
 He was returned to duty in May.